11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

 The letter was an excuse at something that resembled a 'supernatural aid' for the player.
-I attempted to establish some sort of 'problem' for the player's 'mundane world' in the form of a large pile of bills to pay off, and the supernatural aid (the letter) was intended to be an offer of 'come here to this place and you can get the money you need to pay off the bills'.
+I attempted to establish some sort of 'problem' for the player's 'mundane world' in the form of a large pile of bills to pay off, and the supernatural aid (the letter) was intended to be an offer of 'come here to this place and you can get the money you need to pay off the bills' (the boon being the money to pay off the bills).
 It was at this point where I had a thought about how to potentially do the 'rescue from without' stage of the Hero's Journey later on; perhaps the player could eventually be trying to escape the facility, with the money in hand, but being pursued by someone; ultimately, the